ADVERTISEMENT

 5. Teenagers and young adults are more susceptible.

-6. Individuals who wear tight clothes and innerwear, as such clothes trap moisture in the skin.
+6. Individuals who wear tight clothes and innerwear, as these garments retain moisture in the skin.

 How Is Jock Itch Diagnosed?

-• Skin lesion KOH exam - A sample is collected by scraping the lesion, which is then covered with a drop of potassium hydroxide and examined under a microscope.
-This will confirm a fungal infection.
+• Skin Lesion KOH Exam - A sample is taken by scraping the lesion, which is then coated with a drop of potassium hydroxide (KOH) and viewed under a microscope.
+This will confirm the presence of a fungal infection.
+Potassium hydroxide (KOH) solution destroys the skin cells, revealing only the fungus cells.

-• Fungal culture test - Sometimes, the skin scraping is given for a fungal culture.
+• Fungal Culture Test - Skin scraping is sometimes used to obtain a fungal culture.

-• Skin biopsy - In rare cases, a small skin sample is cut from the lesion for lab examination.
+• Skin Biopsy - Rarely, a tiny skin sample is removed from the lesion for laboratory analysis.

 Skin biopsies are rarely done to distinguish jock itch from the following similar-looking conditions: